 Customer Service Representatives, Cashiers, Clerks: These individuals are the “front-line ambassadors” of an electric utility.
 They deal directly with customers.
 They handle requests for service and help answer customers’ questions.
 They are responsible for collecting and processing payments, keeping records and generating bills.

-Administrative Assistants: Every business needs someone to handle human resources, hiring and assisting the general manager or governing board with monthly and annual meetings and with day-to-day tasks.
+Administrative Assistants: Every business needs someone to handle human resources, hiring and assisting the general manager, CEO or governing board with monthly and annual meetings and with day-to-day tasks.

 Accountants: These individuals are accountable for monitoring the money that comes in and out of an electric utility and for preparing annual budgets and long-term financial forecasts.
 They are the financial gatekeepers of a business.